basecamp/accessibility/how-to-perform-an-accessibility-audit-web.md

 Level AAA requires a contrast ratio of at least `7:1` for normal text and `4.5:1` for large text.
 Large text is defined as 14 point (typically 18.66px) and bold or larger, or 18 point (typically 24px) or larger.

-#### Tools for checking contrast levels:
+#### Tools for checking contrast levels
 - [In Chrome dev tools, viewing the contrast ratio of a text element in the Color Picker](https://developers.google.com/web/tools/chrome-devtools/accessibility/reference#contrast)
 - [ColorZilla for Firefox](https://www.colorzilla.com/firefox/)
 - [Contrast Mac app](https://usecontrast.com)

-## 5. Mark decorative elements with `aria-hidden="true"`
+## 5. Hide decorative elements from assistive technology
 **Who is this for?** People using a screen reader

 Elements that serve only a purpose visually or repeat information that's conveyed via alternate means, such as by a nearby text label, should be hidden from screen readers to prevent annoying redudancy.
 Some common examples include horizontal rule `<hr>` elements, or avatars when the name of the person they refer to are repeated nearby.

-It's easiest to test this out by navigating through the page using a screen reader.
+It's easiest to test this out by [navigating through the page using a screen reader](https://github.com/basecamp/accessibility/blob/master/how-to-use-a-screen-reader.md).
+When you determine that an element should be omitted, add the attribute `aria-hidden="true"` to hide it from the accessibility tree.
+Then re-test using a screen reader to make sure this changes what you were intending.